 Online Prerequisites: FAQs

-Frequently Asked Questions: Online Prerequisites for Nursing, Occupational Therapy, Optometry, Osteopathic Medicine Pharmacy, Physician Assistant Studies, Physical Therapy, Speech-Language Pathology, and other health professions.
+Frequently Asked Questions: Online Prerequisites for Genetic Counseling, Nursing, Occupational Therapy, Physician Assistant Studies, Physical Therapy, Speech-Language Pathology, and other health professions.

-We offer 25 online prerequisites during the fall, spring, and summer semesters in the following subject areas:
+We offer 25 online prerequisites during the fall, spring, and summer semesters as follows::

 A few courses, like Introduction to Chemistry, Chemistry II and Physics II, are not offered every semester, but most other courses are.
 See our list of course offerings which includes a brief description for each course, an overview of the course content (Syllabus Overview) and a link to more information about faculty.